-3.6 The OLI Protocol Stack and the PI Activities as Services
+3.6 The ICONET Protocol Stack and the PI Activities as Services

-As required by the sub task ST 1.6.1 the first version of the current deliverable inspired yet another report, the D2.3 'PI networking, routing, shipping and encapsulation layer algorithms and services V1' under Task T2.2, a document discussing the organizing and configuration of PI services as layered structure of activities.
+As required by the sub task ST 1.6.1 the first version of the current deliverable inspired yet another series of reports, the D2.3 'PI networking, routing, shipping and encapsulation layer algorithms and services v1' under Task T2.2 which concluded and was submitted in September 2020 under D2.5.
+This document discussed the organizing and configuration of PI services as layered structure of activities.
 This is done by analysing the purpose and role in PI of the activities and producing algorithms which are to be tested /verified through the LLs' work.

-The key services under study in D2.3 were:
+The key services under study in D2.5 were:

-- Networking: Creating and evolving the PI network (of networks) through which shipments are routed. - Shipping: specifying (instructing) what needs to be shipped, and monitoring and managing the process. - Encapsulation: preparing shipments so that they can be shipped via the Physical Internet - Routing: routing shipments through the PI network
+- Networking: Creating and evolving the PI network (of networks) through which shipments are routed. - Shipping: Specifying (instructing) what needs to be shipped, and monitoring and managing the process. - Encapsulation: Preparing shipments so that they can be shipped via the Physical Internet - Routing: Routing shipments through the PI network

 What is of interest though is the in-depth analysis of the activities themselves as fundamental (to PI) operations which resulted from the OLI model recommendations and the approach behind the proposal of mathematical models to examine and understand how exactly these will function and interconnect in the real world under PI.
-Simulation and optimization (where applicable) techniques will also reveal the suitability of different networking elements and policies again proposed based on work under current report and thus ultimately offering a benefit to the design tasks of WP2.
+Simulation and optimization (where applicable) techniques revealed the suitability of different networking elements and policies again proposed based on work under current report and thus ultimately offering a benefit to the design tasks of WP2.